Mathbiomed/SymScore/README.md

 # SymScore
 A symbolic regression-based tool for generating interpretable and accurate score tables for shortened clinical questionnaires

-# SymScore
-A symbolic regression-based tool for generating interpretable and accurate score tables for shortened clinical questionnaires

 # Input the excel file containing survey response
 Simply input the name of the Excel file containing the survey response.
 For example: